simionrobert/cloud-signature-consortium/README.md

 ### Prerequisites

-What things you need to install the software and how to install them:
+What things are needed to install the software and how to install them.
+The options 2,3 and 4 are temporary optional.

 1. Install Mongodb from [mongodb.com](https://www.mongodb.com/download-center/community)
 2. Download SoftHSMv2 binaries or install it [softHSMv2](https://github.com/opendnssec/SoftHSMv2)